-The Department of Business Administration, Accounting, and Economics offers select students majoring in business administration or accounting at Georgian Court University the opportunity to apply for admission to the traditional M.B.A. program after completing 75 credits and at least three-fourths of the required business and accounting courses.
+The Department of Business Administration offers select students majoring in Accounting, Business Administration, Finance, Management, or Marketing at Georgian Court University the opportunity to apply for admission to the traditional M.B.A. program after completing 75 credits and at least three-fourths of the required business and accounting courses.
 For acceptance, students:

-- · Complete a Graduate Application. - Have an overall GPA of 3.5 or higher and 3.5 in the major program\. - Provide one letter of recommendation from the Department of Business Administration, Accounting and Economics faculty attesting to the ability of the student to succeed in the program. - Complete an interview with the M.B.A. program director. - Complete the Common Professional Component courses or the matching undergraduate courses with a grade in each course of B (3.0) or higher.
+- Complete a Graduate Application. - Have an overall GPA of 3.5 or higher and 3.5 in the major program\. - Provide one letter of recommendation from the Department of Business Administration faculty attesting to the ability of the student to succeed in the program. - Complete an interview with the M.B.A. program director. - Complete the Required Core Competency courses or the matching undergraduate courses with a grade in each course of B (3.0) or higher.